Therapy for High-Functioning Depression & Anxiety

 Just steadier.

-Therapy doesn’t change who you are.
+Therapy doesn't change who you are.
+It helps you stop spending so much energy just to stay afloat.

-You’re allowed to want more than just getting through the day.
+You're allowed to want more than getting through the day.